recepilyasoglu/Analysis-NetflixDataset/README.md

 # Analysis-NetflixDataset

-### Analysis of the Netflix dataset with the questions created and visualization by finding the answers.
-Exploratory analysis of the dataset, distributions, and answering the questions asked
+### Analysis and visualization of the Netflix dataset and Exploratory analysis of the dataset, distributions, and answering the questions asked